xenon2008/Voron250/README.md

 Hello =)

-This is a repo of my <u>Voron 2.4 250mm²</u> which contains some information about the configuration and the mods that I have installed.
+This is a Repo of my <u>Voron 2.4 250mm²</u> which contains some information about the configuration and the mods that I have installed.

 Since it is my first Repo on Github, there will surely be other useful stuff here over time i think 😅